yoyowallet/django-cryptography/docs/index.rst

 Welcome to django-cryptography
 ==============================

-A Django wrapper for the Python Cryptography_ library.
-Providing a drop in replacement for Django's own cryptographic primitives.
+A set of primitives for easily encrypting data in Django, wrapping the Python Cryptography_ library.
+Also provided is a drop in replacement for Django's own cryptographic primitives, using Cryptography_ as the backend provider.

 .. toctree::
    :maxdepth: 2